tchapeaux/wikipedia-philosophy/README.md

 This script seems quite good "as is" to me!
 It will probably not get updated much further.
 However some people are perfectionist and they might like the script to:
 - Handle other languages Wikipedias
+- Handle non-existent titles better (now it just crashes)
+- Remove "etymology" links (not really interesting)
 - Have command-line arguments to enable/disable caching (it is enabled by default)
-- Handle non-existent titles better (now it just crashes)